ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 ```

 ::: tip
-Ommitting all flags will start the configuration in an interactive mode.
+Omitting all flags will start the configuration in an interactive mode.
 :::

 #### Flags